Erlendms/klondike-nettside/content/chords_and_lyrics/curtain_call.md

 [[chords_and_lyrics/curtain_call_chords|Click here for the chords]]

-Another midnight and we’re dancing, but it’s alright - I know we just play around.
+Another midnight and we’re dancing,</br>
+but it’s alright - I know we just play around.</br>
 My friends say «Avoid her.
-It is over.»
+It is over.»</br>
-I’m a soldier - this floor is a battleground.
+I’m a soldier - this floor is a battleground.</br>

-I hate the feeling when I hear you say that you want me to look away.
+I hate the feeling when I hear you say</br>
+that you want me to look away.</br>
-Like a deer in the headlight I am dancing as an air strike - you’re kissing another guy.
+Like a deer in the headlight I am dancing</br>
+as an air strike - you’re kissing another guy.</br>

-I’ve been picking all of these battles, and I know I’m out of control.
+I’ve been picking all of these battles,</br>
+and I know I’m out of control.</br>
-I’ve been thinking about all the scandals as I’m drinking on my own.
+I’ve been thinking about all the scandals</br>
+as I’m drinking on my own.</br>
-I’ve been checking out all these dancers, and there’s no on just like you. and I’m looking to you for the answers, even though we’re through.
+I’ve been checking out all these dancers,</br>
+and there’s no on just like you.</br>
+and I’m looking to you for the answers,</br>
+even though we’re through.</br>

-I look at a screen with nothing.
+I look at a screen with nothing.</br>
-And I don’t really know if I’ll sleep at all.
+And I don’t really know if I’ll sleep at all.</br>
-I just feel like screaming something, but I know, it’s my demon’s curtain call.
+I just feel like screaming something,</br>
+but I know, it’s my demon’s curtain call.</br>

-I never wanna find another
+I never wanna find another</br>
-prima donna - that makes me forget that I once was a fighter flying higher.
+prima donna - that makes me forget that I</br>
+once was a fighter flying higher.</br>
-But, my desire accepts that I don’t know why
+But, my desire accepts that I don’t know why</br>

-I’ve been picking all of these battles, and I know I’m out of control.
+I’ve been picking all of these battles,</br>
+and I know I’m out of control.</br>
-I’ve been thinking about all the scandals as I’m drinking on my own.
+I’ve been thinking about all the scandals</br>
+as I’m drinking on my own.</br>
-I’ve been checking out all these dancers, and there’s no on just like you. and I’m looking to you for the answers, even though we’re through.
+I’ve been checking out all these dancers,</br>
+and there’s no on just like you.</br>
+and I’m looking to you for the answers,</br>
+even though we’re through.</br>

-I wake up to empty bottles,
+I wake up to empty bottles,</br>
-and I don’t wanna know if I drank it all.
+and I don’t wanna know if I drank it all.</br>
-I wake up to empty bottles,
+I wake up to empty bottles,</br>
-and I know, it’s my demon’s curtain call.
+and I know, it’s my demon’s curtain call.</br>
-Everyone said we belong together
+Everyone said we belong together.</br>

 //:I don’t wanna think about you, I don’t wanna know.